Super Simple Craft: Felted Soap Tutorial (It’s a Great Gift, Too!)

 Felted soap.

-Now, she had heard of felted balls and felted animals, but what on earth could felted soap be?
+Now, she had heard of felted balls and felted animals, but what on earth could felted soap tutorial show her?
 These two things, felting wool and soap, seemed to have nothing to do with each other.
 Intrigued, she read on.

 Ok, sorry, I can’t keep up the fairy tale shtick.
 The pin I found was from DIY Show Off, a great blog that I may have gotten lost in for a few hours…